Removal from the Order of Canada: Alan Eagleson

 Alan Eagleson was appointed to the rank of Officer of the Order of Canada April 20, 1989, for his work to promote ice hockey.
-While serving as the head of the National Hockey League Players Association, he was accused of defrauding players out of money.
+While serving as the head of the National Hockey League Players' Association, he was accused of defrauding players out of money.
 Other charges included racketeering, embezzlement, and obstruction of justice with 34 total charges in the United States and 8 in Canada.

 In January 1998, Eagleson pleaded guilty to three counts of mail fraud in the US.
 In that same month, Eagleson was disbarred in Canada.
 In February, the Governor General at the time, Roméo LeBlanc, signed an ordinance that removed Eagleson from the order.
 Eagleson became the first person to be removed from the order.

 The decision to terminate Eagleson's membership in the order was gazetted on March 14, 1998.

 During his sentencing in July 1998, Eagleson wore his Order of Canada lapel pin, despite the fact it was already stripped from him by that time.
 However, when asked to return the order, Eagleson did so within a week of the demand being made.

 David Ahenakew

 David Ahenakew was appointed to the grade of Member in December 1978 for his longtime "service to Indians and Métis in Saskatchewan culminated in his election as Chief of the Federation of Saskatchewan Indians, which has revolutionized Indian education in his province."

 Ahenakew first came under fire in 2002 after giving a profanity-laden speech.
 In this speech, Ahenakew called Jewish people "a disease".
 Ahenakew made taped comments to the Saskatoon StarPhoenix a few days after the speech that included "That's how Hitler came in.
 That he was going to make damn sure that Jews weren't going to take over", and "That's why he fried six million of those guys."

 In June 2003, Ahenakew was formally charged by the Saskatchewan justice department with willingly promoting hatred, but his removal from the order was put on hold until the legal dispute was finished.

 On June 29, 2005, the order's Advisory Council began its formal revocation process, during a regularly scheduled semi-annual meeting.
-Ahenakew was informed, in writing, that he can either voluntarily resign, respond, or contest the possibility of revocation.
+Ahenakew was informed, in writing, that he could either voluntarily resign, respond, or contest the possibility of revocation.

 Ultimately, the council found that irrespective of the outcome of Ahenakew's legal proceedings, it brought disrepute to the order, and Governor General Adrienne Clarkson to issue an ordinance on July 11 to officially remove Ahenakew from the Order of Canada.

 The decision to terminate Ahenakew's membership in the order was gazetted on July 30, 2005.